AIMAcademy/5407-2019-Code/README.md

 - Make sure that lights are turning off during init
 - Program Blinkin LEDs - http://www.revrobotics.com/rev-11-1105/
 - Test Declan's auton
+- Move defense mode to where ever it should be
+- Add wicnch control to defense mode

 ## Others ##
 - Update pipelines for hatch and cargo and copy to each camera